 Direct Messages

-Direct messaging provides a reliable, but not guaranteed, delivery of messages from the Solace message bus to consuming clients, and is the default message delivery system for Solace PubSub+.
-It doesn't require any configuration beyond that required to set up and start other features.
-By default, direct messaging is always available to all clients connecting to an event broker.
+Direct messaging provides reliable, but not guaranteed, delivery of messages from the Solace message bus to consuming clients.
+It is the default message delivery system for PubSub+.
+It doesn't require any additional configuration beyond that required to set up and start the event broker.
+By default, direct messaging is always available to all clients that connect to an event broker.

-• Delivered to subscribing clients in the order in which publishers publish them.
+• They are delivered to subscribing clients in the order that publishers publish them.

-• Don't require acknowledgment of receipt by subscribing clients.
+• They don't require acknowledgment of receipt by subscribing clients.

-• Aren't spooled on the message bus for consuming clients.
+• They aren't spooled on the message bus for consuming clients.

-• Aren't retained for a client when it's not connected to an event broker.
+• They aren't retained for a client when the client isn't connected to the event broker.

 • Extremely high message rates and extremely low latency are required.